bhlieberman/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/graphs/README.md

 ## Approach & Efficiency
 I used a `java.util.Hashmap` to represent the adjacency list for my graph.
 This requires `O(n)` space for the vertices of the graph and provides constant time lookup as a consequence.

+The `breadthFirst` method also requires `O(n)` extra space for the Set that contains the visited vertices.

 ## API
 `public Vertex<T> addVertex(T value)`: generic method for adding a vertex to the graph given a value of type T.